FAQ: What information do you need to solve my problem?

 You may not be able do this if your website is live and you don't have a development server, but it's very useful to establish if something else you've installed is causing a conflict.

-Switch to a stock theme such as Twenty Sixteen and tell us if you still have the same problem.
+Switch to a stock theme such as Twenty Nineteen and tell us if you still have the same problem.
 If the problem goes away, tell us what theme you were using and post a download link so we can install and test it ourselves.

 Disable ALL other plugins, except Loco Translate and tell us if you still have the same problem.
 It's advisable to do this one by one, so you can tell us which plugin caused the conflict.
 As above, please post a download link for the offending plugin.